DeadPackets/pwnbox/README.md

 ## Container Structure

 * `/opt/tools` - this directory contains all the tools installed.
-* `/home/kali` - this is the kali user's home directory, which is persistent with every run.
 * `/mnt/external` - this directory is also persistent with every run, but is meant to exchange files between the container and the host.
 * `/opt/ssh` - this directory is used for ssh keys to be automatically imported into the container on launch.